Cambodia’s Tourism Rebounds to Near Pre-Crisis Levels, But Chinese Arrivals Lag Behind Regional Peers

 Tourism Update: Regional Visitors Driving Growth

 As of mid-October 2024, Cambodia has welcomed over 4 million international tourists, with regional visitors playing a significant role in the recovery.
 Thai tourists account for 35% of the total arrivals, followed by Vietnam at 20% and China at 14%.
-Visitors from South Korea and Laos each makeup around 3%, emphasising the country’s appeal within neighbouring markets and the strategic advantage of its regional proximity.
+Visitors from South Korea and Laos make up around 3% of the total, emphasizing the country’s appeal within neighboring markets and the strategic advantage of its regional proximity.
 Despite these gains, the latest data lacks comprehensive insights into the volume of tourists from Europe and other parts of Asia.

 Comparing Cambodia’s Market with Regional Counterparts

-Cambodia’s tourism revival is heavily driven by nearby markets, resulting in a more concentrated visitor base than its regional neighbours.
+Cambodia’s tourism revival is heavily driven by nearby markets, resulting in a more concentrated visitor base compared to its regional neighbors.
 In contrast, Vietnam attracts a geographically diverse mix of tourists, with South Korea leading at 27%, China at 21%, and the United States at 8%, followed by Taiwan (5%) and Japan (4%).

 Thailand, on the other hand, continues to dominate as a key destination for Chinese tourists, who comprise 43% of its international arrivals.
-In comparison, Vietnamese visitors account for 11%, India 9%, and Taiwanese and Korean tourists represent 5%.
+In comparison, Vietnamese visitors account for 11%, India 9%, and Taiwanese and Korean tourists each representing 5%.

 Opportunities for Diversification and Strategic Growth